 Presumed to be created by the master sculptor Pheidias because of its vivid detail and exceptional artistry, a bearded rider tries to restrain his spirited horse by pulling decisively on the reins.

-The horse resists, showing by its swelling veins, but the horseman insists by holding his right foot firmly against a rock to rein it in.
+The horse resists, obvious from its swelling veins, but the horseman insists by holding his right foot firmly against a rock to rein it in.